nalinbhatt/p2p_solar_abm/README.md

 # Testing optimal AMM liquidity in P2P Energy Markets: A bold endeavor
 Nalin Bhatt

 This is an Agent-based modeling project that is based on the Monroe et. al (2023) model.
-We extend the original model by replacing the exchange mechanism with an Automated Market Makers (AMMs) and monitoring effects on amounts of solar electricity sold within the market.
+We extend the original model by adding an Automated Market Makers (AMMs) and monitoring effects on amounts of solar electricity sold within the market.

-# Project Name

-## Overview

-Brief description of the project.

 ## Setup Instructions